-Joan Watson, Professor - Art History & Sculptural Studies - MICA
+Joan Watson, Professor - Interdisciplinary Sculpture, Sculptural Studies, Art History - MICA

 Up From Down Under…Just a Hop, Skip, & a Jump-Artist as Museum-Joan Watson et al

 Up From Down Under… Just a Hop, Skip, and a Jump along with its highfalutin’ elaborative subtitle, Artist as Museum, is an ongoing and forever expanding bio—project in six parts representing the dynamic and realistic interactivity and creative collaborations I’ve been committed to since 1977.
 Each part is the result of my investigation into the “basic building block units” of the socio-political and aesthetical systems that most intimately affect the quality of our everyday lives and our involvement in the aesthetic phenomenon.
 This process has been a way for me to realize my ‘ecological’ (i.e., ‘aesthetical’) ideal.
 My ‘aesthetic’ pursuits (the teaching, the making of art, the community service) have combined to become a continuously unfolding saga of life on earth among others in the midst of all the rigmarole our social systems have to offer.
 There is much to overhaul and my impetus to do so aligns with ideational forces expressed in the following resources.

 1) “The self as a puzzle: to be deciphered… the self as a project: to be built” [source unknown].